 If you are willing to spend the money, consider a product call Sevin – the active ingredient comes from tree sap and is labeled for use on plants.
 This allows you to remove potential breeding grounds in an infestation where most of your efforts should be focused on the plants.
 Use this guide to help you get rid of gnats in the house:

-- If possible, treat the plant soil with Sevin, an plant safe pesticide.
+- If possible, treat the plant soil with Sevin, a plant-safe pesticide.
 An alternative would be to place a fan in front of the plant to dry out the soil and stop any gnats from landing in it.

 - Drains should be sanitized with an anti-bacterial drain cleaner.
-It is better to avoid using bleach if your home is on a septic tank.
+It's better to avoid using bleach if your home is on a septic tank.

 - Return to the sink after a few minutes and if possible, scrub with a brush.
 Remember to wash and clean all of the garbage bins in the afflicted areas.

 - Light traps can also be used to catch or attract gnats.

 - If you notice a bunch around the garbage can, consider leaving the lid off.
 When they have all aggregated, you can spray them all at once.

 Follow the checklist above and most of your problems will be solved.
 The reality is, without locating the source of the problem, none of the above steps really work that well.
 Locating the source of the gnat infestation is fundamental so it's important to understand where gnats come from.